 Conserve Water and Reduce Evaporation with a Solar Pool Cover

 Did you know evaporation is the leading cause of water loss in a swimming pool?
 That’s why bubble wrap to heat pool covers are so highly recommended.
 If you’re looking to conserve water and reduce evaporation in your pool, the process is much easier than you might think.
 In fact, according to the National Pool Industry Research Center study using a bubble cover is 94.9 percent effective in stopping water evaporation and water loss.

 Best Pool Bubble Covers to Heat Your Pool

 When choosing a bubble wrap pool cover to make swimming pool maintenance easier, there are several things to keep in mind.
 For starters, as we mentioned previously if you’re looking for a cover that holds heat for long periods, you’ll want a blue cover.
 On the other hand, clear pool bubble covers will degrade less quickly and allow faster heat transfer.
 For either color, a thicker weight offers greater durability.
 But if you think you might have difficulty handling it, you may want to use a lighter-weight solar blanket or invest in a manual roller or reel.
 When you consider these factors in addition to the warranty, you can make an informed decision and find the best pool bubble cover for you.
-For more information on pool bubble covers, contact GL Pools today.
+For more information on pool bubble covers and pool cleaning service in Carlsbad and throughout San Diego, contact GL Pools today.